duplode/duplode.github.io/src/posts/_distributive.md

 ## Dualising Traversable

-Out of the many possible starting points, let's begin our journey from the purported duality. `Traversable` is:
+Let's begin our journey from the purported duality, then. `Traversable`
+is:

 ``` haskell
 sequenceA :: (Traversable g, Applicative f) => g (f a) -> f (g a)